TheRacetrack/racetrack/docs/integration.md

 # Integration with Racetrack

-## Calling Fatmen
+## Calling Jobs

-Assuming you are ESC developer who wants to call certain Fatman:
+Assuming you are ESC developer who wants to call certain Job:

 1. Contact your Racetrack instance admin
 2. Ask him to register your application as a consumer of Racetrack services, an ESC